gm1wkr/gm1wkr/README.md

 I'm Mike - a junior software developer from the North East Scotland.
 Having just completed <a href="https://codeclan.com/courses/professional-software-development/">CodeClan_ Professional Software Development</a> I am eager to explore the next steps of working as a professional developer.

 In the meantime I am working on tidying up my rather messy GitHub repositories and practicing my skills.
-I have also volunteered for the Scottish Tech Army and Codebar.
+I have also volunteered for the <a href="https://www.scottishtecharmy.org/">Scottish Tech Army</a> and <a href="https://codebar.io/">Codebar</a>.

 <div align="center">